bahaidev/bahai-reference-library-wiki-overlay/README.md

 we have not created and cannot or do not wish to create stub pages on all of the wikis when the content is not yet ready.

-# Todos
+## Todos

 1. Update add-ons to use `WebExtensions`.
+    1. See to-do in code re: avoiding applying to too many pages
+    1. Avoid whatever causes links being added twice to a page
+    1. Check whether orange coloring is still true and ask group
+        re: creating stubs
+    1. Test Aqdas (and Iqan?)
-1. Update to work with new https://bahai.org/library/ site
+    1. See about updating to work with new https://bahai.org/library/ site
 1. Add scripts to copy similar files rather than having multiple source files

+## Lower-priority to-dos

 1. We might add links for Bahá'u'lláh, 'Abdu'l-Bahá, Shoghi Effendi, etc. at the top of their respective pages.
 1. Add `bahai.media`?
-1. If adding Q&A site, perhaps add that.
+1. If adding Q&A site, perhaps add links to that.
 1. Update <http://brett-zamir.me/brl-wiki-overlay/> per release.